gasperko/SmartNinjaAPI/resources/views/documentation/eshop/blueprint.md

         availableOn: null
     }

-# Group Nakupi
+# Group Orders
 # /api/eshop/orders

-Pri nakupu morate podati podatke o uporabniku kot podatke o košarici.
+When creating a new order you have to supply cart and user information.

-## Ustvari nov nakup [POST]
+## Create a new order [POST]

 + Request JSON message